SaabirMohamed/Angular4StarterWithFireBase/README.md

 # Angular4FirebaseStarter

-you are in the firebase branch a project template just to get you going, basic template implementing firebase bioler plate.
+you are in the firebase branch a project template just to get you going, basic template implementing firebase boilerplate.

 # NOTE